Second government of Mariano Rajoy: Investiture

+Votes of confidence/no confidence

 Cabinet changes

 The only cabinet change of Rajoy's second government took place on 8 March 2018, when Luis de Guindos stepped down as Minister of Economy, Industry and Competitiveness in order to become Vice President of the European Central Bank.
 He was succeeded by Román Escolano.

 Council of Ministers

 The Council of Ministers was structured into the offices for the prime minister, the deputy prime minister, 13 ministries and the post of the spokesperson of the Government.

 Departmental structure

 Mariano Rajoy's second government was organised into several superior and governing units, whose number, powers and hierarchical structure varied depending on the ministerial department.